 by Texas Homesteader ~

 Each completed nuc box will hold five full-sized frames.
-A 4×8 sheet of 1/2″ plywood will make 4 complete five-frame nuc boxes.
-You’ll need a skillsaw, measuring tape, marking pencil, framing square, some wood glue and paint.
+And a single 4×8 sheet of 1/2″ plywood will make 4 complete five-frame nuc boxes.

 Measure & Cut Pieces